 When you think of winter activities there are few that immediately spring to mind.
 I bet dog sledding is one of them!
-That is why it has always been on our bucket list and so dog sledding in Russia was must do” for our TransSiberbian travels.
-After a little research we found out that the best place to try dogsledding in Russia was a small village called Listvyanka and we signed ourselves up to try dog sledding in Lake Baikal.
+That is why it has always been on our bucket list and so dog sledding in Russia was must do for our TransSiberbian travels.
+After a little research we found out that the best place to try dogsledding in Russia was a small village called Listvyanka and we signed ourselves up to try Lake Baikal dog sledding.

 This post was written in collaboration with Real Russia who sponsored us for this excursion.

 - 2 Why Take a Lake Baikal Winter Tour?

 - 3 Baikal Dog Sledding Centre

 - 4 Arriving at Baikal Dog Sledding Centre

 - 5 The Dog Sledding Outfit

 - 7 Preparing the Sleds